Abdelmalik9/Retail-Store-Sales-drivers-Project/README.md

 **05- Multilinear Regression** :
 now we are ready to create a multilinear regression.
-Don't forget to add the constant to the X group :)

 **06- Accuracy Assessment** :
-Look at the key metrics to
+Looking at the key metrics to
-understand whether your model is good at predicting sales drivers.
+understand whether our model is good at predicting sales drivers.
-That will give you more trust in the insights